Patterns in a Smoluchowski Equation: The dissipativity

 In general we do not know if $\Omega$ reduces to only one steady state.
 However, when we have a certain type of additional symmetry constraint then there are only finitely many steady states which can exist in $\Omega$ and only one of them will actually be in $\Omega$ for a given trajectory.
 We show this for the simple case when $k=\frac{1}{2}\cos(2\theta)$ so $\mathcal{K}=\mathcal{K}_{MS}$ and $V=0$ hence (\ref{eq:fgen}) reduces to

-This equation has been analyzed in \cite{CVT05} where it was proved that if one starts with an even initial data then the evenness of the initial data will be preserved by the flow.
+This equation has been analyzed in \cite{CVT05} where it was proved that if $f_{int}$ is even, then the evenness of $f_{int}$ will be preserved by the flow.
 Therefore one can restrict oneself to studying solutions which have this symmetry, i.e. solutions of the form